 Our LCT growth projection was again based on Low EV forecast scenario.
-Although there has been an increase in chargers since 2017, the comparison between actuals versus forecast shows that EV chargers are behind forecast.
-In terms of connected capacity, it was below forecast for slow chargers but exceeded the forecast for fast chargers in both licence areas.
+Although there has been an increase in charger installations since 2017, the comparison between actuals versus forecast shows that EV chargers are behind forecast.
+In terms of connected capacity, it was below forecast for slow chargers but exceeded the forecast for fast chargers in both licence areas by more than double.